Pillars index

 The six themes organising the next stage of Craig Cornick's publication platform.

 These pillar pages turn the site into a connected body of work.
-Each one gathers essays, shared arguments, and adjacent pages so visitors can move from biography and media coverage into deeper search-relevant reading.
+Each one gathers essays, shared arguments, and adjacent pages so visitors can move from biography and media coverage into deeper search-relevant reading tied to the governing brief's six publication themes.

 Internal-linking model

-The archive now has a clearer logic: the homepage links into Writing and Media, Writing links into themed pillar hubs, each pillar links into essays, and the footer reinforces those canonical paths across the site.
+The archive now has a clearer logic: the homepage links into Writing and Media, Writing links into the six brief-aligned pillar hubs, each pillar links into essays, and the footer reinforces those canonical paths across the site.

 Home → Writing archive → Pillar page → Essay detail